andresbonett/platzi-rank-bot/README.md

+# platzi-rank-bot

+this project is inspired by the following [heroku-node-telegram-bot](https://github.com/odditive/heroku-node-telegram-bot) and [platzi-user-api](https://github.com/jecsham/platzi-user-api) repositories

-# heroku-node-telegram-bot
+# Step-by-step
 Starter pack for running telegram bot on the Heroku using Node.js

-# Step-by-step

 ### Try bot locally

 1. Create your own bot using Telegram's [BotFather](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and grab your TOKEN.
 2. Clone or download and unpack this repo.
-3. Go to the app's folder using `cd ~/platzi-rank-bot`
+3. Go to the app's folder using `cd ./platzi-rank-bot`
 4. Run `npm install`.
 5. Rename .env_example file into .env and set TOKEN to the value, you've got from the BotFather.
 6. Run `npm run dev` and send /hello to your bot.